KULeuvenNeuromechanics/NeuromechanicsToolkit/README.md

 In each subfolder folder you will find a README.md file with a description of the files in the respective folder.

+### Rules for contributing to the NeuromechnicsToolkit

 This repository is build to organically grow as people contribute to the repository over time.
-If you contribute to the repository, please follow the function template (FunctionTemplate.m) when adding new functions to the repository.
+If you contribute to the repository, please follow the guideline below.
+This way we can keep the repository clean and easy to use.

+1. Create your own branch in which you will add you contribution.
+2. For new functions use the function template (FunctionTemplate.m).
+Make sure you describe the different step you take by comments in your new function.
+3. Finished with your contribution?
+Make a pull request and ask for reviewing of Bram or Wouter.